How dark is the $\nu_R$-philic dark photon?: Phenomenology

 \subsubsection{Collider searches}

 With effective couplings to electrons and quarks, dark photons could be produced directly in $e^{+}e^{-}$ (BaBar, LEP) and hadron colliders (LHC), typically manifesting themselves as resonances in collider signals.
 For $m_{Z'}\gtrsim175$ GeV ($t$ quark resonance), LHC data put the strongest bound via Drell-Yan production and detection of leptonic final states ($pp\rightarrow Z'\rightarrow\ell^{+}\ell^{-}$).
 At lower masses when $m_{Z'}$ is close to the $Z$ pole, electroweak precision tests (EWPT, including LEP measurement and other electroweak precision observables) become more important.
 A dedicated analysis on LHC and EWPT bounds and future prospects can be found in Ref.~\cite{Curtin:2014cca}.
 For $m_{Z'}$ below the $Z$ pole but above 10 GeV, according to the analyses in \cite{Bauer:2018onh}, the most stringent constraint comes from LHCb di-muon ($Z'\rightarrow\mu^{+}\mu^{-}$) measurements \cite{Aaij:2017rft}.
 Below 10 GeV, the BaBar experiment \cite{Lees:2014xha} provides more stringent constraints via $e^{+}e^{-}\rightarrow\gamma Z'$ where $Z'$ may or may not decay to visible final states.
 In Figs.~\ref{fig:bound} and \ref{fig:bound-1}, we present all aforementioned constraints (for compactness in Fig.~\ref{fig:bound} they are labeled together as the collider bound).
+Besides, there is also an indirect LEP bound on four-fermion effective interactions---see Sec.~3.5.2 in Ref.~\cite{Schael:2013ita}.
+We find that this bound approximately corresponds to $g_{{\rm eff}}/m_{Z'}\lesssim (4.4\ {\rm TeV})^{-1}$, which is weaker than the aforementioned collider bounds and hence not shown in Figs.~\ref{fig:bound} and \ref{fig:bound-1}.